-During the year under review the shareholders in their meeting held on 3 August 2017have approved the reappointment of Dr. Rajendra Kumar Somany as Chairman and ManagingDirector of the Company with effect from 1 December 2016.
+During the year under review the shareholders in their meeting held on 3 August 2017have approved the reappointment of Dr. Rajendra Kumar Somany as Chairman and ManagingDirector of the Company for a further period of 3 years with effect from 9 January 2018.

 DECLARATION BY INDEPENDENT DIRECTORS

 The Company has received necessary declarations from all the Independent Directorsconfirming that they meet the criteria of independence as prescribed under Section 149(6)of the Companies Act 2013 and SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015.

 The Board and the Nomination and Remuneration Committee reviewed the performance of theindividual Directors on the basis of the criteria and framework adopted by the Board.
 Inaddition the performance of Board as a whole and committees were evaluated by the Boardafter seeking inputs from all the Directors on the basis of various criteria.